hyn0027/live-music-near-me/README.md

 A small tool that turns Bandsintown event listings into a readable, filterable local music guide.

-> **Note:** Parts of this project were vibe-coded.
-Please review the code carefully for security issues before using it with sensitive data, API keys, or untrusted HTML.

 ## What it does

 Bandsintown lists a lot of live music events, but it can be hard to quickly understand what an unfamiliar artist or band sounds like.
 Looking up every artist manually takes time.